FrankMengZJ/canada_mental_health/README.md

 ## Statement on LLM usage

-ChatGPT was used for finetuning and proofreading.
+ChatGPT was used for finetuning and proofreading.The entire chat history is available in inputs/llms/usage.txt.